lgsvl/simulator/Docs/docs/python-api.md

 This will remove any vehicles or callbacks currently registered.

 After setting up the scene in a desired state you can start advancing time.
-During python code execution time is stopped in the simulator.
+During Python code execution time is stopped in the simulator.
 The only way to advance time in the simulator is to call the `run` method:

 ```python